cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 <div id="chartdiv" height="400"></div>
 <div id="mapdiv" height="600"></div>

-I'm a Computer Science PhD student at USC interested in how we understand observations from multiple modalities (e.g. images, audio signals and written texts), and how we extract and build representations of the semantics that is invariant across the multimodal observations.
+I'm a Computer Science PhD student at USC's [VIMAL](https://vimal.isi.edu/) interested in how we understand observations from multiple modalities (e.g. images, audio signals and written texts), and how we extract and build representations of the semantics that is invariant across the multimodal observations.

 Before starting my PhD, I studied Mathematics and EECS (Electrical Engineering and Computer Science) at MIT for my Bachelors and Masters.
 Along the way, I interned at a French robotics startup _Keecker_ and academic research labs in MIT's CSAIL, Media Lab, McGovern Institute and in INRIA.
 After my Masters, I worked at Apple as a COOP for 9 months.